 When we look at the numbers for New Jersey crashes involving cell phone usage, we see that cell phones are a key cause.
 In 2018, 1015 accidents were caused by people using hand-held phones while driving.
 Of the total crashes involving hand-held phones, 371 crashes resulted in injuries and 503 total injuries were reported.
 They also resulted in one fatality.

-Something worth noting is that while hands-free devices were implicated in far fewer crashes than hand-held devices (377), 160 injuries resulted from these crashes.
-So while hands-free devices may be somewhat safer to use while driving, they are still involved in a surprisingly high number of crashes and injuries.
+Something worth noting is while hands-free devices were implicated in far fewer crashes than hand-held devices (377), 160 injuries resulted from these crashes.
+So while hands-free devices may be safer to use while driving, they're still involved in a high number of crashes.
 On a brighter note, total crashes involving cell phones were slightly down from 2017, with 130 fewer cell-involved crashes appearing in the report.
 The takeaway here is to obviously think twice before using your cell phone or hands-free device while driving.

 Takeaway #5: Traffic Deaths Have Common Causes